Ruskin High School, Crewe: History

-The school was founded in 1902 as Crewe County Secondary School in rooms at the then Technical College in Flag Lane and moved to the new Ruskin Road building in 1909.
+The school was opened in 1902 as Crewe County Secondary School in rooms at the then Technical College in Flag Lane, and moved to the new Ruskin Road building in 1909.
 The name changed to Crewe County Grammar School after the Education Act 1944.
 The last CCGS reunion was held in 2012 for pupils who entered the school in 1971 or 1972.
-When secondary education in Crewe was reorganised the school became the Ruskin County High School (and fully comprehensive) in 1978.
-It achieved a Specialist Schools status in 2002 after a successful application to the Specialist Schools Trust and sufficient fund-raising.
+When secondary education in Crewe was reorganised the school became fully comprehensive as the Ruskin County High School in 1978.
+It achieved specialist school status in 2002 after an application to the Specialist Schools Trust and fund-raising.